glenjaysondmello/React_TypeScript_Todo/README.md

 ## 🚀 Usage

-1. Navigate to the homepage to browse available books.
+1. Open the homepage to view the Todo List.
-2. Click on a book to view more details.
-3. Add books to the cart by clicking the **Add to Cart** button.
+2. Add a new task by typing in the input box and clicking the **Add** button.
-4. Access the cart to view or modify selected items.
-5. Proceed to checkout to complete the purchase.
+3. Click on the checkboxes to mark tasks as completed or active.
+4. Filter tasks by status (All, Active, or Completed) using the navigation links.
+5. Delete completed tasks by clicking the **Delete** button next to the task.

 ---

 ## 🧰 Technologies Used

 - **React.js**: For building the user interface.
+- **TypeScript**: For type safety and enhanced code quality.
+- **Vite**: For fast development and efficient bundling.
-- **CSS/SCSS**: For styling the application.
+- **CSS**: For styling the application.
-- **React Router**: For navigation between pages.
+- **React Router**: For navigation between different views (All, Active, Completed).
-- **Context API / Redux (Optional)**: For state management (cart functionality).
+- **LocalStorage**: For storing tasks persistently.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Follow these steps to contribute:
+To contribute to the project:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: